Al Ching was at the workbench in his garage applying a bead of ruby red epoxy to the edge of an outrigger canoe paddle.

 “Look how it glows,” he said.

 He wasn’t referring just to the blade’s ring of gem-like epoxy, but to the whole paddle.
 The shaft and T-top were white poplar.
 The blade was western red cedar, the same wood used to skin racing shells before carbon fiber.
-Some outrigger canoes are also now carbon fiber.
+Some outrigger canoe paddles are also now carbon fiber.

 But Ching has no interest in carbon fiber.
 “Carbon fiber doesn’t flex and causes shoulder and elbow injuries,” he said.